OnlyLys/Leaper/DESIGN-NOTES.md

 Aside from many changes in the comments, nearly all of the code in this class was left unchanged.

-### Rename 'Internal' and 'External' Context Values to 'Private' and 'Global'.
+### Rename 'Internal' and 'External' Context Values to 'Private' and 'Global'

 Previously, throughout the code, we mentioned that context values had 'internal' and 'external' values, referring to the fact that:

  1. The cached context values within (what was then known as) the `Tracker` class were not visible to vscode and were therefore 'internal'.
  2. That context values broadcasted to vscode are 'external' because they are visible to vscode.